-- 1 Users select one or more of these objectives depending on the stage of the policy cycle in which they are - 2 pursuing technical review and their objectives in using the related ICAT guidance.
-Technical review can - 3 occur before, during or after policy implementation, therefore determining when to conduct the technical - 4 review also depends on the stage of policy design and implementation and the objectives for technical - 5 review. - 6 For those seeking to improve design, internal reporting or quality control in the implementation of the - 7 policy, technical review may take place on the ex-ante assessment report.
+- 1 Users select one or more of these objectives depending on the stage of the policy cycle in which they are - 2 pursuing technical review and their objectives in using the related ICAT guidance documents.
+Technical - 3 review can occur before, during or after policy implementation, therefore determining when to conduct the - 4 technical review also depends on the stage of policy design and implementation and the objectives for - 5 technical review. - 6 For those seeking to improve design, internal reporting or quality control in the implementation of the - 7 policy, technical review may take place on the ex-ante assessment report.
 Where users seek to meet - 8 obligations and facilitate transparency of private or public finance towards climate policies or actions, - 9 technical review can be conducted on the ex-post or ex-ante assessment report.
-Given the linkage - 10 between when technical review is conducted and the objectives of technical review, determining when to - 11 conduct the technical review can occur simultaneously with establishing the objectives of technical - 12 review. - 13 Determining when to carry out a technical review involves other considerations such as the - 14 completeness, readiness, and scope of the assessment report, capacity and preparedness of staff to - 15 facilitate the review and work with a technical review team, and any other budgetary or operational - 16 constraints. - 17 The frequency of technical review is flexible and depends upon how frequently impact assessments are - 18 done.
-Technical review can take place annually, bi-annually, every five years, or with some other - 19 frequency, based upon the anticipated lifetime of the GHG, sustainable development and/or - 20 transformational impacts of a policy and other reporting obligations.
-Where a technical review schedule - 21 can be established, provide rationale and the intent for setting and meeting the schedule. - 22 Once the objectives of technical review are established the criteria and scope of the review can be - 23 determined.
+Given the linkage - 10 between when technical review is conducted and the objectives of technical review, determining when to - conduct the technical review can occur simultaneously with establishing the objectives of technicalreview. - 13 Determining when to carry out a technical review involves other considerations such as the - 14 completeness, readiness, and scope of the assessment report, capacity and preparedness of staff to - 15 facilitate the review and work with a technical review team, and any other budgetary or operational - 16 constraints. - 17 The frequency of technical review is flexible and depends upon how frequently impact assessments are - done.
+Technical review can take place annually, bi-annually, every five years, or with some other - 19 frequency, based upon the anticipated lifetime of the GHG, sustainable development and/or - 20 transformational impacts of a policy and other reporting obligations (e.g., reporting requirements under - 21 the Paris Agreement's enhanced transparency framework).
+Where a technical review schedule can be - 22 established, provide rationale and the intent for setting and meeting the schedule. - Once the objectives of technical review are established the criteria and scope of the review can bedetermined.

-5.2 Define the criteria of technical review
+25 5.2 Define the criteria of technical review